benporter/bash-examples/README.md

 search for a file (dot searches from the current folder, recursively.  -iname rather than just -name makes it case insensitive)

     find . -iname "myfilename.txt"

+Find “some text within a file” recursively

+    find "text within a file" . -R

+sed:  if the first character is X, then delete it.
+This returns "yz"

+    echo "xyz" | sed 's/x//'

+sed:  if the first character is X, then replace it with something  This returns "somethingyz"

+    echo "xyz" | sed 's/x/something/'

 disk usage:  -h for human readable, and the next argument is the mount point to analyze